pdemanget/lock-java/README.md

 Simple lock screen in java

-locked be hashed password in /etc/lock-java.pwd
+Screen is locked with hashed password in /etc/lock-java.pwd or ~/etc/lock-java.pwd